dwyl/phase-three/README.md

 ### Our Goal/Mission

-> Empower people to sustainably unlock their potential and pursue their passion through technology.
+> Empower people to sustainably unlock their potential and pursue their passion.

 So what does this encompass?
 Any number of things that will need to be split out into measurable goals:
 + Living a happy life